Who run the world?

 Tomoe Gozen – A Warrior Worth A Thousand

 Born circa 1157, she was one of the Onna Musha, part of the female warrior class.
 She was an accomplished archer and a master of the long sword who fought in the Genpei War.
-The Genpei war, which was a Game of Thrones-style fight for the thrown between the Taira family and the Minamoto family, raged from 1180-1185.
+The Genpei war, which was a Game of Thrones-style fight for the throne between the Taira family and the Minamoto family, raged from 1180-1185.
 During the war, Tomoe established herself as such a badass, that Lord Kiso no Yoshinaka named her as the commander of his army.
 This probably because Tomoe led a group of 300 soldiers in a battle against the Taira army (which numbered in the thousands) and emerging as one of five survivors.
 Or possibly it was that she collected the heads of seven Taira mounted soldiers in one battle.

 Florence Nightengale – The Lady With the Lamp